OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 - Yes, a small percentage are/do
 - Yes, at least half of them are/do
 - Yes, the majority of them are/do

+### Notes

+- Root cause analysis - feedback loop - learning and improving beyond the incident at hand
+- Automated incident response (e.g. rasp [Runtime Application Self-Protection Security], phantom, demisto)
+- Not concrete - what are you going to do to concretely improve on L2